 The Bottom Line: Obtaining a Colombia Marriage Visa

 Colombia’s marriage visa is relatively easy to get with few documents required.
-But it’s only intended for people who have a Colombian spouse or Colombian permanent partner.
+But this visa is only intended for people who have a Colombian spouse or Colombian permanent partner.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.